 A registered dietitian or a nutritionist can help you plan your meals to ensure that you get adequate protein in the absence of eggs.
-Never follow or try recipes that are recommended by so called lifestyle bloggers you see on Instagram.
+Never follow or try recipes that are recommended by so-called lifestyle bloggers you see on Instagram.

 Many recipes can be modified to avoid the need for eggs.
 When recipes call for three or fewer eggs, substitute each egg with a mixture of 1 tablespoon of water, 1 tablespoon of oil and 1 teaspoon of baking powder.

-You can also find a list of egg-free recipes online that can provide you inspiration like the BBC Good Food website.
+You can also find a list of egg-free recipes online that can provide you with inspiration like the BBC Good Food website.

-But first get you or your child tested in the comfort of your own home!
+But first, get you or your child tested in the comfort of your own home!